 The Integration and demonstration of Large Stationary Fuel Cell Systems for Distributed Generation

-The objectives of the CLEARgen Demo Project are:
+The initial objectives of the CLEARgen Demo Project are:

 1) The development and construction of a large scale fuel cell system, purpose-built for the European market,

 2) The validation of the technical and economic readiness of the fuel cell system at the megawatt scale,

 3) The field demonstration and development of megawatt scale system at a European chemical production plant.

 The demonstration site was chosen for the ability to provide a strong reference case so as to convince future operators of the relevance of large scale stationary fuel cell applications.
 It is expected that the CLEARgen Demo field demonstration will show that large stationary PEM fuel cell systems for distributed power generation are environmentally friendly and commercially relevant for process industrial applications where alternatively excess hydrogen today is vented.